k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Notes:

-- Previous TDM versions saved the tables into the TDM_Reference LU.
-However, as this LU is no longer in use (since TDM 9.0), the tables must be re-extracted into the new LU, namely TDM_TableLevel.
+- In previous TDM versions, tables were saved in the TDM_Reference LU.
+However, as this LU is no longer used (from TDM V9.0), the tables must be re-extracted into the new TDM_TableLevel LU.

 A TDM table-level implementation contains the following steps:

-## Step 1 — Deploy the TDM_TableLevel LU
+## Step 1: Deploy the TDM_TableLevel LU

 Import and deploy the TDM_TableLevel LU.

-## Step 2 — Relate Tables to a Business Entity
+## Step 2: Relate Tables to a Business Entity

 **This step is required for [Entities & referential data](/articles/TDM/tdm_gui/14b_task_source_component_entities.md) tasks**.
 The list of available referential tables for a TDM task that contains a Business entity and referential data, is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
 Populate the **RefList** with the list of available related tables for each LU.
 The following settings should be populated for each record: